daneroo/go-ted1k/README.md

 ## Todo

 - Cleanup docker script(s) : add start-db.sh
+- docker-compose (no volumes)
+- Rewrite using `sqlx`
+- Sink for InfluxDB
-- Batch writes to ted/watt2
+- Batch writes to ted/watt2 - Reader or LOAD INFILE

 ## Vendoring
 See this [Go/Wiki for reference](https://github.com/golang/go/wiki/PackageManagementTools)